Kinto/kinto/docs/concepts.rst

 Kinto has a concept of *groups* of users.
 A group has a list of members and belongs to a bucket.

-Permissions can refer to the *group* instead of an individual user - this makes it easy to define "roles", especially if the same set of permissions is applied to several objects.
+Permissions can refer to the *group* URI instead of an individual user - this makes it easy to define "roles", especially if the same set of permissions is applied to several objects.